vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-clickhouse.md

   - IP addresses and ports of Graph and Meta services.

-  - User name and password with Nebula Graph write permission.
+  - The user name and password with Nebula Graph write permission.

 - Exchange has been [compiled](../ex-ug-compile.md), or [download](https://repo1.maven.org/maven2/com/vesoft/nebula-exchange/) the compiled `.jar` file directly.